These activities are also available in Romanian

 Many cultures have a favored number.
 For example, in Western Europe “3” is favored.
 In traditional stories characters are granted 3 wishes, 3 brothers (not 4 or 5) try to woo the princess, 3 fairy godmothers give good gifts . . .
 People tend to list things in 3’s and even have 3 meals per day.
 In many Native American cultures, however, “4” is favored, after the 4 points of the compass.
 Things in legends and traditional stories occur in 4’s rather than 3’s.
 People are often not consciously aware of their favored number, but using it might make lessons more interesting or acceptable.

-Posters or chalk board with 1, 2, 3, 4, and 5 dots drawn on them; piece of paper for each student; something for them to draw with.
+Posters or chalk board with 1, 2, 3, 4, and 5 dots drawn on them; piece of paper for everyone in the class; something for them to draw with.

 Set the drawings of 1, 2, 3, 4, and 5 dots in front of the class.

-Ask students to stand in front of the number they like the best.
-Count how many students are in each row.
+Ask class members to stand in front of the number they like the best.
+Count how many people are in each row.

 Make a note to yourself of the number with the longest row.
 Check later with other community members to see whether this number is important in their culture.

-Needed: traditional storyteller or story from students’ culture; papers or cards for each student with 1, 2, 3, 4, and 5 written on them.
-Additionally might also have sheet of paper for each student and something to write with.
+Needed: traditional storyteller or story from the local culture; papers or cards for each person with 1, 2, 3, 4, and 5 written on them.
+Additionally might also have sheet of paper for each person and something to write with.

 Traditional storyteller tells story in the students’ mother tongue.
 Each time a number is used in the story, the students hold up a card with that number on it.
 Note which number occurs most often.